yehia67/documentation/the-tangle/0.1/concepts/tip-selection.md

 The result of this calculation is equal to the index of the milestone transaction that is used to form the subgraph.

 :::info:
-The higher the value of the `depth` parameter, the more computations the node must do.
+The greater the value of the `depth` parameter, the more computations the node must do.
 To restrict the value of the `depth` parameter, nodes can change the [`MAX-DEPTH`](root://iri/0.1/references/iri-configuration-options.md#max-depth) configuration option.
 :::

 ### Weighted random walk